 Long-term interest rates in Europe fell sharply in the second half of 2014.
 Between end-August 2014 and January 2015, 10-year government bond yields in France and Germany fell by more than 1 percentage point.
 In early 2015, French 10-year rates were below 0.25 percent and in April 2015 the corresponding German rates hovered close to zero.

-This decline in long-term interest rates came against a backdrop of easy funding conditions and firming expectations of large scale asset purchases by the European Central Bank (ECB) (see BIS (2015)).
-Notably, long-term interest rates declined due to the compression of term premia rather than to changes in expected future real rates (see Figure 1, below) This indicated unusually strong demand for long-term debt.
-Asset-liability duration matching by long-term investors may have acted as an amplification mechanism during the rapid decline of long-term rates.
+This decline in long-term interest rates came against a backdrop of easy funding conditions and firming expectations of large-scale asset purchases by the European Central Bank (ECB) (see BIS, 2015a).
+Notably, long-term interest rates declined due to the compression of term premia rather than to changes in expected future real rates (see Figure 1).
+This indicated unusually strong demand for long-term debt.

-Life insurers and pension funds typically have long-term fixed obligations to policy holders and beneficiaries.
-In many cases, these liabilities have a longer maturity profile than that of the fixed income assets held to meet those obligations (EIOPA (2014)), implying a duration mismatch that fluctuates with movements in long-term interest rates.
-Prudent management of interest rate risk influences the choice of the asset portfolio toward matching the sensitivity of assets and liabilities to further changes in long-term rates.
+In this paper, we analyse the impact of asset-liability duration matching by insurance firms on long-term interest rates.
+While the optimal portfolios of long-term investors, such as insurance firms, differ significantly from short-term investors (Campbell and Viceira, 2002), little work exists analysing their investment behaviour from a financial stability perspective.
+Life insurers typically have long-term fixed obligations to policy holders and beneficiaries.
+In many cases, these liabilities have a longer maturity profile than that of the fixed income assets held to meet those obligations (EIOPA, 2014a,b), implying a negative duration gap that fluctuates with movements in long-term interest rates.
+Prudent management of interest rate risk influences the choice of the asset portfolio towards matching the sensitivity of assets and liabilities to further changes in long-term rates.
 Accounting rules and solvency regulations may reinforce the imperative to manage duration mismatches.

-The duration-matching strategies of long-term investors can amplify movements in longterm interest rates.
+Duration-matching strategies of insurers and other long-term investors can amplify movements in long-term interest rates.
 When long-term rates fall, the duration of both assets and liabilities increases, but negative convexity implies that the duration gap becomes larger for any given portfolio of bonds.
 Closing the duration gap entails adding longer-dated bonds so that the duration of assets catches up with the higher duration of liabilities.
-In this way, the demand response of the long-term investor becomes upward-sloping in that a higher price elicits further purchases.
 If a sufficiently large segment of the market is engaged in such portfolio rebalancing, the market mechanism itself may generate a feedback loop whereby prices of longer-dated bonds are driven higher, serving to further lower long-term interest rates and eliciting yet additional purchases.